Get comfortable with …. you!

-- Research and gather attire for the interview and connection-making (job fairs, social hours, meet and greets etc.) process.
+- Research and gather attire for interviews and networking (job fairs, social hours, meet and greets, etc.) opportunities.

 - Conducting informational interviews to identify potential employers that interest you and explore opportunities that align with your talents, interests, and values.

 There are many ways to find opportunities.
-Connections, listservs, professional associations etc. are all ways to learn about new opportunities.
-Job search engines are the most popular option, but can sometimes feel like an endless process.
+Personal connections, listservs, professional associations, etc. are all ways to learn about new opportunities.
+Job search engines are the most popular option, but using them can sometimes feel like an endless process.
 Use some of the tips below to narrow down results while keeping an open mind.

 - Let your support circles know you are seeking opportunities!
 They can connect you with opportunities or new connections.